klabranche/pytoh/README.md

 #### Debugging app.py (Flask)

 1. Select `app.py` in the explorer (left hand icon menu).
-1. Put a breakpoint on line 9 by clicking right to the left of the line number.
+1. Put a breakpoint on line 9 by clicking to the left of the line number.
-1. Select Run and Debug (left hand icon menu).
+1. Select Run and Debug icon (left hand icon menu).
 1. Select `Python: Flask` in the drop down menu at the top right of the Run and Debug window.
 1. Press `F5` to start a debugging session.
 1. Either click on the url in the text `* Running on http://127.0.0.1:5000 (Press CTRL+C to quit)` or select `Open in Browser` in the popup message to run the web application version of the Tower of Hanoi sample.
 1. The web page should now be spinning without anything showing yet.
 That's because the breakpoint has been hit before we have returned the home page.
-1. Press `F5` to continue and the home page should now load.
+1. In Visual Studio Code; press `F5` to continue and the home page should now load.
 1. Press `Shift+F5` to end the debugging session.

 ### Sharing your app with others (Port Forwarding)